zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide300.md

 # On premise WebLogic Server to Java Cloud Service

+## Deploying the Application to the Oracle Java Cloud Service

 ### **STEP 1**: Create Database Instance in Cloud

 - Sign in to Oracle Cloud My Services.